The benefits of having an allotment plot are enormous and we manage two allotment sites in the town - Manchester Drive and Marshall Close.

 Once you have read all the information on this page, if you are still interested in renting your own allotment, please email firstname.lastname@example.org

 For a wax lyrical view on allotment life, read Ray Morgan's blog here.

-Follow the link below to view the rents for the various plot sizes.
-All rents are charged annually, with invoices being sent in October.
+Follow the link below to view the rents for the various sites and plot sizes.
+The allotment year runs from October through to September.

-We ask all our tenants to sign our Tenancy Agreement and adhere to the Council rules whilst using their Allotment site.
-These are put in place to ensure the safety and enjoyment of all users.
+All tenants must sign our Tenancy Agreement and adhere to the Council rules whilst using their Allotment site Allotment Tenancy Agreement

 The Council wish to ensure the safety of anyone using or visiting the allotments and ask that all tenants familiarise themselves with our Health & Safety Policy.

 Bee Keeping is allowed within the Allotments but the Council has a strict policy regarding this to ensure the safety of all users.
 Please read our Bee Keeping Policy for more information.
 Bee Keeping Policy